Now I See!

 <Leslie> Well, I am working with the SOS team at my hospital and I have to say that they are a pretty sceptical bunch.
 Everyone seems to have strong opinions.
 Strong but different opinions of what should happen and who should do it.
 The words someone and should get mentioned a lot.
 I have not managed to find this elusive “someone” yet.
 The some-one, no-one, every-one, any-one problem.

 <Bob> OK.
 I have heard this before.
 I hear that surgeons in particular have strong opinions – and they disagree with each other!
 I remember watching episodes of “Doctor in the House” many years ago.
 What was the name of the irascible chief surgeon played by James Robertson Justice?
-Sir Lancelot Spratt The archetype surgeon.
+Sir Lancelot Spratt the archetype consultant surgeon.
 Are they actually like that?

 <Leslie> I have not met any as extreme as Sir Lancelot though some do seem to emulate that role model.
 In reality the surgeons, anaesthetists, nurses, ODPs, and managers all seem to believe there is one way that a theatre should be run, their way, and their separate “one ways” do not line up.
-Hence the high emotional temperature.
+Hence the conflict and high emotional temperature.

 <Bob> OK, so how does the Temperament dimension relate to this?
 Is there a temperament mismatch between the different tribes in the operating suite as the MBTI theory would suggest?